 “Always outward blaming, never inward looking”

-And then this dude showed up in my Facebook feed this morning.
+And then this guru showed up in my Facebook feed this morning.
 He looks a little like Yoda, and he says the same thing:

 If we start looking inward (i.e. the yogic practice of pratyahara) and ask ourselves questions like: why do I attract these circumstances?
 What am I to learn from them?
 And if we listen,really listen for the answers, then we can start to break free from our own karmic dream.